Tony Bennett: 1954–1965: A growing artistry

 Also in 1962, Bennett released his recording of "I Left My Heart in San Francisco", a decade-old but little-known song originally written for an opera singer.
-Although this reached only number 19 on the Billboard Hot 100, it spent close to a year on various other charts and increased Bennett's exposure.
+Although this single only reached number 19 on the Billboard Hot 100, it spent close to a year on various other charts and increased Bennett's exposure.
 The album of the same title was a top 5 hit and both the single and album achieved gold record status.
 The song won Grammy Awards for Record of the Year and Best Male Solo Vocal Performance for Bennett.
 Over the years, this would become known as Bennett's signature song.
 In 2001, it was ranked 23rd on an RIAA/NEA list of the most historically significant Songs of the 20th Century.

 Bennett's following album, I Wanna Be Around...
 (1963), was also a top-5 success, with the title track and "The Good Life" each reaching the top 20 of the pop singles chart along with the top 10 of the Adult Contemporary chart.

 The next year brought the Beatles and the British Invasion, and with them still more musical and cultural attention to rock and less to pop, standards, and jazz.
-Over the next couple of years, Bennett had minor hits with several albums and singles based on show tunes; his last top-40 single was the number 34 "If I Ruled the World" from Pickwick in 1965, but his commercial fortunes were clearly starting to decline.
+Over the next couple of years, Bennett had minor hits with several albums and singles based on show tunes; his last top-40 single was the number 34 "If I Ruled the World" from the musical Pickwick in 1965, but his commercial fortunes were clearly starting to decline.
 An attempt to break into acting with a role in the poorly received 1966 film The Oscar met with middling reviews for Bennett; he did not enjoy the experience and did not seek further roles.

 A firm believer in the Civil Rights Movement, Bennett participated in the 1965 Selma to Montgomery marches.
+He performed in the "Stars for Freedom" rally the night before Martin Luther King's "How Long, Not Long" speech.
+At the conclusion of the march, Bennett was driven to the airport by Viola Liuzzo, a mother of five from Detroit, who was murdered later that day by the Ku Klux Klan.

-Years later he would continue this commitment by refusing to perform in apartheid South Africa.
+Bennett refused to perform in apartheid South Africa.